 Symptoms of anaemia

 If you have anaemia, you will feel tired and short of breath, even when doing things you could usually do easily.

 It’s important to see your doctor if you have any of these symptoms.

 Causes of anaemia

 You can become anaemic if you:

-- don’t make enough healthy red blood cells in your bone marrow – this can be due to an inherited disease, a lack of iron or vitamins in the diet, or bone marrow disease
+- don’t make enough healthy red blood cells in your bone marrow – this can be due to an inherited disease or bone marrow disease

 - lose red blood cells through bleeding, whether that be heavy periods, a fast bleed or one so slow you didn’t even notice it

 - have a disease that destroys red blood cells